OrchardCMS/OrchardCore/src/docs/reference/modules/AuditTrail/README.md

 ## Recording Custom Events

 Orchard Core is built to be extended, and the Audit Trail module is no different.
-When creating your own module, you can log your events with Audit Trail too.
+So, when creating your own module, you can log your events with Audit Trail too.
 Check out the source of the `OrchardCore.Users` or `OrchardCore.Contents` modules for examples.

 ## Videos